 I once recommended that when bermudagrass is completely dormant in January, a non-selective weed killer containing the chemical glyphosate could be used to kill fescue and other weeds.
 I no longer believe it is possible for typical homeowners to determine complete dormancy.
 I DO NOT recommend spraying glyphosate on winter bermudagrass.

-Instead, read the label for imazaquin (Image for Nutgrass) to see if it is appropriate for your situation.
+Instead, read the label for imazaquin (click for sources) to see if it is appropriate for your situation.

 It is important to know the name of the weed you are trying to control before using any weed control chemical.
 Once you know the weed, it is simple to read the label of a weed control product to see if it works on your weed.
 Also be sure to check and see if the chemical can be applied to your lawn grass without harming it.
 Never apply more of the chemical than the label recommends.
 Double doses of herbicide can kill your entire lawn before you know it.